 Participation in BUILD a Bridge to STEM Summer Internship provides:

 - Eight weeks of training held May to July;

 - Engagement in authentic, faculty-led, team-based research projects in biomedical sciences

 - Research readiness and career preparation

 - Hourly wage of $11 per hour; 40 hours per week with free parking

-- Students will present the results of their work at the 3rd Annual Research Symposium for the BUILD a Bridge to STEM Summer Internship Program at UMBC on the morning of July 20, 2017.
+- Presentation of research at the Annual Research Symposium for the BUILD a Bridge to STEM Summer Internship Program at UMBC in July

-The application process of the BUILD a Bridge to STEM Summer Research Internship will be guided by the fact that the participants are hired for the six-week internships as Contingent I staff (General Assistants) at UMBC.
-Therefore, the students selected by their home institutions for this opportunity were required to complete the application for nonexempt positions at UMBC and submit resumes.
+Note: Participants typically are hired for the eight-week internships as Contingent I staff (General Assistants) at UMBC.
+Therefore, the students selected by their home institutions for this opportunity are required to complete the application for Contingent nonexempt positions at UMBC and submit resumes.

-Completed application packages will be submitted by the designated official from one of the six collaborating institutions with a cover letter to Kathy Lee Sutphin, Executive Director, STEM BUILD at UMBC.
+Completed application packages are submitted by the designated official from one of the collaborating institutions to STEM BUILD at UMBC.
 For more information, contact email@example.com.